rapid7/metasploit-framework/How-to-obfuscate-JavaScript-in-Metasploit.md

 }
 ```

-So if I want to obfuscate the variable ```arrr```, and I want to make to obfuscate the src string, here's how:
+So if I want to obfuscate the variable ```arrr```, and I want to obfuscate the src string, here's how:

 ```
 >> obfu.obfuscate('Symbols' => {'Variables'=>['arrr']}, 'Strings' => true)